rodrigotoledo/grok-commit/README.md

 # Grok-Commit: AI-Powered Git Commit Messages Using Grok API

-This is a simple Bash tool that generates concise Git commit messages using the xAI Grok API (e.g., Grok-3 model).
-It analyzes your staged changes (git diff --cached), sends them to the API, generates a message in Conventional Commits format (e.g., "feat: adds new feature"), and automatically commits them.
-Features

 Automatic commit message generation in English.
 Uses xAI's Grok API for intelligent summaries.
 Limits diff size to avoid token overuse.
 Handles errors gracefully (e.g., no staged changes, API failures).

-Prerequisites

-Git installed.# Grok-Commit: AI-Powered Git Commit Messages Using Grok API

 This is a simple Bash tool that generates concise Git commit messages using the xAI Grok API (e.g., Grok-3 model).
 It analyzes your staged changes (`git diff --cached`), sends them to the API, generates a message in Conventional Commits format (e.g., "feat: adds new feature"), and automatically commits them.